 In a similar manner, pornographic sites are covered by places like “Porn Inspector,” “Rabbit’s Reviews,” and “The Best Porn.”
 However, those provide scant coverage of macrophilia.
 For instance, as of early November 2019, none of the three aforementioned sites have reviewed “Giantess Fan,” even though Giantess Fan has been producing unique content since the end of 2011.
 (NOTE: Rabbit’s Reviews and The Best Porn did cover Giantess Club.)

-Therefore, I believe there is an unmet need for comprehensive and objective reviews of size-changing erotica from a macrophilia fan.
+Therefore, I believe there is an unmet need for comprehensive reviews of size-changing erotica from a macrophilia fan.
 That said, I will keep in mind the following quote from Theodore Roosevelt Jr., the 26th President of the United States:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly; who errs and comes short again and again; because there is not effort without error and shortcomings; but who does actually strive to do the deed; who knows the great enthusiasm, the great devotion, who spends himself in a worthy cause, who at the best knows in the end the triumph of high achievement and who at the worst, if he fails, at least he fails while daring greatly.
 So that his place shall never be with those cold and timid souls who know neither victory nor defeat.”

-Accordingly, all the credit should be given to those who create size-fetish material!
+Accordingly, credit should be given to those who create size-fetish material!
 When reviewing that material, I shall justify my analysis by providing evidence and examples.
 However, art is subjective, and not everyone will agree with my perspective.
 The intent is to help customers make an educated decision before they purchase, to highlight deserving creators, and to look back at older works and describe their impact.

 If you enjoy this site and wish to support it, please consider purchasing my stories via Amazon or E-junkie.
 You can also make a donation below.
 If you can’t afford to provide financial assistance, but want to help out, then please tell others about this site.
 Lastly, and most importantly, thank you for checking out this blog!